 Please note: the following is archival material, and some links to third-party resources may no longer be active.

 June 3, 2021 – Peter Lillico quoted in: The perils of passing down the family cottage (Globe & Mail)

 August 22, 2020 –Navigating the often rough waters of cottage ownership (Peterborough This Week)

 Peter Lillico is quoted in this article about “What happens to our joint-owned cottage after we pass?” from Cottage Life.

 June 2018 – Peter Lillico is quoted in this article: “What to know about owning a cottage with friends or family,” Times Colonist.

 Peter is also the backbone of this article: “How to hand down your cottage while keeping the peace and saving money,” Cottage Life, by Penny Caldwell.

 “4 different ways families approached cottage succession,” Cottage Life, by Penny Caldwell.

 Sept.2015 – Read this article about FOCA’s Cottage Succession Seminar series with estate lawyer Peter Lillico (source: My Kawartha)

-In early June 2016, FOCA met up with the American Friends of Canadian Land Trusts (AF) to discuss the connection between conservation and cottage succession planning for American owners of property in Ontario’s cottage country.
-AF helps U.S. taxpayers learn about and address the challenges of Canadian capital gains, and explore how they can create a conservation strategy for their lands that will meet their financial goals.
+In 2016, FOCA connected with American Friends of Canadian Conservation to discuss conservation and cottage succession planning for American owners of property in Ontario’s cottage country.
+The organization helps U.S. taxpayers learn about and address the challenges of Canadian capital gains, and explore how they can create a conservation strategy for their lands that will meet their financial goals.